 - Mention the collaborative nature of SEO.
 Make it clear you’ll need the customer to be part of the journey in order to get the best results.

-Pricing & Timeline — This part is simple.
-What is the cost of your service each month?
+Pricing & Timeline — What is the cost of your services?
 When are you available to start?
 What are your terms and conditions?

 We keep our terms and conditions very simple: